kuma35/thinking-forth-jp/sphinx/chapter8.rst

 decision table is more flexible.

 Second, many case-like problems are not quite appropriate for the case structure.
-The case statement assumes that you’re testing for equality against a number on the stack.
+The Eaker case statement assumes that you’re testing for equality against a number on the stack.
 In the instance of .SUIT, we have contiguous integers from zero to three.
 It’s more efficient to use the integer to calculate an offset and directly jump to the right code.

 In the case of our Tiny Editor, later in this chapter, we have not one, but two, dimensions of possibilities.
 The case statement doesn’t match